 Mistake No. 6: No Advance & Cash Payments

 As Cash Payments Don’t Qualify For Statements!

 When the contractor is insisting on advance payment for the project, this act signals danger.
-This showcases unprofessionalism because, in this industry, the client has to initially pay a small deposit amount before the project starts which then followed by payments in installments at pre-decided stages of the project.
+This showcases unprofessionalism because, in this industry, the client has to initially pay a small deposit amount before the project starts, which is then followed by payments in installments at pre-decided stages of the project.

 Before the project starts, if the contractor is telling you to pay the initial deposit or any of the future installments in cash, you must not hire that contractor.
 All the professional & experienced contractors will accept their payments in either debit card, credit card, or through money orders.
-This helps the client and the contractor to have a record and proof of the payments made at the time of ending the project contract.
+This helps the client and the contractor have a record and proof of the payments made when ending the project contract.